Last Updated on November 11, 2023 by Laura Teso

 I was surfing the internet without a definite goal when I came across a site advertising a series of events about ceramics.
 So I learnt that on Friday the 29th of May Este Ceramics Factory woul have been opern to the public.

 I immediately decided to join the tour to see with my own eyes one of the most ancient ceramic factories in Europe.
-Este, a nice village 40 minutes by car from Padua, is known for the production of pottery since antiquity.
+Este, a nice village 40 minutes by car from Padua, is famous for the production of pottery since antiquity.
 In the village there is also an Archaeological Museum of great importance.

 When I arrived, the first thing that hit me was the lovely location of this Este ceramics factory.
 The factory is an ancient palace with exposed brick walls along the walls of Este.
 On one side it overlooks the canal once used to transport the goods to Venice.